Hiring a contractor

 - A statement that the contractor is responsible for removing all debris as soon as construction is completed.

-- A clearly itemized payment schedule including any hold-back provisions under the Builders' Lien Act (0.5 MB).
+- A clearly itemized payment schedule including any hold-back provisions under the Builders' Lien Act (PDF, 0.5 MB).

 - A statement of all warranties explaining what is covered, for how long and what will be done if there are problems.

 - A Certificate of Insurance showing the contractor's public liability and property damage insurance.

 - If the renovations involve a substantial amount of money, you may want to consider additional protection such as a performance bond in the event the contractor fails to complete the work.

 - The contractor's Workers' Compensation Board number.

 - A statement outlining how problems will be resolved.